-- Review conformance test results and work to improve areas of non-conformance.
+- 1) Review conformance test results and work to improve areas of non-conformance.
 In doing so, it is important to consider if the changes to conform will break existing connections.
 If the changes will break existing connections, it may be better to leave the existing non-conformant connection operational and provide a new endpoint which conforms with the CDC WSDL.
-This will provide an easy and natural transition strategy to the conformant CDC WSDL as new and existing providers/EHRs develop or upgrade their interfaces. - 2.
-Utilize conformance tooling provided by NIST when developing and/or improving implementation of the CDC WSDL.
+This will provide an easy and natural transition strategy to the conformant CDC WSDL as new and existing providers/EHRs develop or upgrade their interfaces. - 2) Utilize conformance tooling provided by NIST when developing and/or improving implementation of the CDC WSDL.
 The tooling can aid the software development process.
-The tool is located at https://hl7v2-iz-r1.5-testing.nist.gov/iztool/#/home and is free to use without installation or registration. - 3.
-Publish and make available all transport layer requirements for use by potential trading partners.
+The tool is located at https://hl7v2-iz-rl.5-testing.nist.gov/iztool/#/home and is free to use without installation or registration. - 3) Publish and make available all transport layer requirements for use by potential trading partners.
 Almost all IIS publish their HL7 guide, but only a limited number publish their transport layer requirements for use by trading partners prior to beginning the on-boarding process.
 Waiting until on-boarding may delay or unnecessarily burden the on-boarding process.
-The earlier a trading partner can access the requirements, the better chance they have at developing to the requirements.
+The earlier a trading partner can access the requirements; the better chance they have at developing to the requirements. - 4) Consider sharing your Assessment results in AART with others including EHRs.
+This can be helpful for as they prepare to exchange with your IIS.
+Sharing settings can be set in AART.